 This relief will stay the proceedings until 90 days after the service member’s active duty has ended.

 However, many service members will need to get things started before they return home.
-If that is the case, then it is possible to hire an attorney to represent a service member’s interest in their absence.
+If that is the case, then it is possible to hire a divorce attorney in Colorado Springs to represent a service member’s interest in their absence.